definability/pattern-recognition-server/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 I use `free dyno hours`_,
-so the server sleeps after `30` minutes of inactivity.
+so the server sleeps if it's inactive for a specific time.
 In order to wake it,
 send a request to it and wait for a while (multiple seconds).